chinenual/synergize/README.md

 ### VCE Viewer

 When you load a Voice (VCE) file or drill down to a voice from the CRT viewer, basic information about the voice is displayed.
 This essentially reproduces the information and timbre / amplitude sensitivity graphs from the original SYNHCS software.
 Detailed info about the underlying oscillator and filter configuration is not (yet) displayed.
-Text notes appended to some voice .DOC files are not displayed.
+Text notes included in some voice .DOC files are not displayed.

 ### Returning the Synergy to normal state

-Once a CRT is loaded, the Synergy is using its "VRAM" data.
+Once a CRT is loaded, the Synergy is using its "VRAM" data (its Cartridge button is flashing).
 To use the internal voices or a physical cartridge, select Connect->Disable VRAM.

 ### Diagnostics